5cover/psdc/docs/Scratch.md

 ## Disambiguate terms: comptime and constant

 Those mean the same thing, except constant is also a node.
 So rename all to comptime.

-## Contextual keywords

-Keywords like `de`, `à`, `pas` are very short and only used in specific contexts.

-They can use up useful symbol names.

-We should make them contextal, ie. have them become identifier when outside of a designated context.

-- `de` : array types, for loop begin part
-- `à` : for loop end part
-- `pas` : for loop step part

-Maybe we could tokenize them as identifiers always and expect an identifier of a specific name in ParseOperation? (`ParseContextualKeyword`)

-That seems like an easy way to implement this feature.